APorkolab/Fictivo/README.md

 ## **6. Start the application**

-- Both the backend and the frontend can be started with the `npm start` command.
+- The application can be started with the `npm start` command.

 ## **7. A special thanks to...**